AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

         **Note:** To ensure data consistency, create snapshots only when the instance is in the **Stopped** state.

     3. Copy the snapshots to a different region in which you want to create an instance.
 For more information, see [Copy a snapshot](/intl.en-US/Snapshots/Use snapshots/Copy a snapshot.md).
     4. Create a custom image from the copy of the system disk snapshot.
-In the Create Custom Image dialog box, select **Add Data Disk Snapshot** and click **Add** to add one or more data disk snapshots to the image.
+In the Create Image dialog box, select **Add Data Disk Snapshot** and click **Add** to add one or more data disk snapshots to the image.
 For more information, see [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).
     5. Create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 When you are creating the ECS instance, pay attention to the following parameters:
         -   Region: You must select the same region as that of the custom image.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.